Antoine Caron: Art

 Not many of Caron's works survive, but they include historical and allegorical subjects, court ceremonies, astrological scenes, and his massacres, done in the mid-1560s.
-An example is his only signed and dated painting, Massacres under the Triumvirate (1566) which hangs in the Louvre.
+An example is his only signed and dated painting, The Massacres of the Triumvirate (1566) which hangs in the Louvre.
 Caron used bright colors and incorporated unusual architectural forms.
 He often placed his human figures almost insignificantly on grand stages, as did his mentor dell'Abbate.
 His figures tend to be elongated, even in portraits such as Portrait of a Lady (1577).

 Many works attributed to him are also attributed to others.
 As there is minimal documentation of French painting in that era, this is not unusual.
 Because Caron is relatively well known, his name is likely to be attached to paintings similar to his known works.
 In some cases, such painting are now ascribed "to the workshop of Antoine Caron", for example, The Submission of Milan to Francis I in 1515 (c.
 1570).